yhleeeyenix/iputil/README.md

-- To install the necessary dependencies, use the following commands:
+- To set up the environment, ensure you have the following:
+  1. Install Python 3.8.xx (download from https://www.python.org/).
+  2. Install dependencies:
      - pip install pyinstaller==4.10
      - pip install PyQt5==5.15.10

 <br>